ToniGalmes/tonigalmes.github.io/_posts/2019-11-30-quizTemplate.md

 title: 'Quiz Template'
 year: '2019'
 description: 'This is the first project I got assigned as freelance developer in upwork.com.
 For this job I had to develop an Unity template that enables the client to build quiz games easily and quickly.
 The project was developed and delivered in the agreed date.'
-feaures:
+features:
     - Scalable UI.
-    - Easily create levels and categories
+    - Content importing tools.
     - Google Play Cloud savings.
     - Localization.
     - Admob ads.